-Generally speaking, the Swiss court system consists of three layers of instances: the courts of first instance (at a cantonal level); the upper courts (second instance; also at a cantonal level); and the Swiss Federal Supreme Court as the third and last instance.
-In exceptional cases, however, a single instance (e.g. the upper court or a specialist court) decides a dispute on the cantonal level (with the possibility to appeal to the Federal Supreme Court).
+Generally speaking, the Swiss court system consists of three layers of instances: at the cantonal (state) level, the courts of first instance and the upper courts (second instance); and above them, the Swiss Federal Supreme Court as the third and last instance.
+In specific areas of the law, however, a single instance (e.g., the upper court or a specialist court) decides a dispute on the cantonal level (with the possibility to appeal to the Federal Supreme Court).
 The structure of the (first and second instance) civil court system varies from canton to canton.

-In general, cantonal courts have jurisdiction in all areas of the law, including federal law.
-Cantons are, however, free to have specialist courts such as a court for labour law matters, a court for landlords and tenants, and specialised commercial courts.
-While most cantons have specialist courts for labour and tenant law matters, only Zurich, Bern, St. Gallen and Aargau have a commercial court.
+In general, the regular cantonal courts have jurisdiction in all areas of the law, including federal law.
+Cantons are, however, free to have specialist courts, such as a court for labour law matters, a court for landlords and tenants, and specialised commercial courts.
+While most cantons have specialist courts for labour and tenant law matters, only the cantons of Zurich, Bern, St. Gallen and Aargau have a specialised commercial court.

 In addition, the Federal Patent Court decides all civil law disputes concerning patents on a first instance level.
+Its jurisdiction and organisation is governed by the Patent Court Act ("PatCA"), whereas the proceedings before the Federal Patent Court are generally governed by the SCCP.
 The Federal Supreme Court, as Switzerland's highest court, safeguards the application of federal and constitutional law.
 Proceedings before the Swiss Federal Supreme Court are governed by the Swiss Federal Tribunal Act.